A Kidney Patient’s Transplant Story By Madhu Madhani

 During my recovery stage and ultimate return to work, my wife, my daughters, my friends and my work colleagues have been extremely supportive, without their respective contributions and sacrifices, I believe I would not have recovered so well and in such quick time.
 My work colleagues and management team have provided me the best of support and even now they ensure that my workload is relatively stress-free.
 A huge thank you to one and all from the bottom of my heart.

 What I would like to emphasise to all transplant patients is that the pain is worth going through the process and the best way for a quick recovery is to follow the medical guidance and, most importantly, ensure you take all your medications without fail.
 The Ward 17 team is extremely helpful and you can contact them 24/7 and they will deal with your concerns without fail.

 There is also a team at Leicestershire Kidney Patients Association (LKPA), a registered charity entirely run by kidney patients for the kidney patients covering patients in and around Midlands area and other affiliated areas.
 All kidney patients registered at Leicester General Hospital are automatically deemed as members of the LKPA.
-Margaret Ince, the Chair, Ann Carter, the Secretary and yours truly as Treasurer can provide you guidance in any matters arising and also we have active members Bharat Patel, for example, who you can rely upon to advise you on any aspects that may concern all kidney patients.
+Margaret Ince, the Chair, the Secretary and yours truly as Treasurer can provide you guidance in any matters arising and also we have active members Bharat Patel, for example, who you can rely upon to advise you on any aspects that may concern all kidney patients.
 Being on dialysis is not a taboo and you can still maintain quality of life.